Mind the Gap: Why the NIST AI Risk Framework Breaks Down in the Global South

 💬 Join the Conversation

-Have thoughts, experiences, or questions about AI fairness?
+Have thoughts, experiences, or questions about AI governance and policy?
 Share your comments, discuss with global experts, and connect with the community:

 👉 Reach out via the Contact page